 - United States Department of Housing and Urban Development Boston Regional Office (HUD)

 - Inclusionary Bylaws from MA Smart Growth Toolkit

 - The Warren Group Town Housing Statistics

-- Fair Housing and Equity Assessment for Metropolitan Boston: The FHEA examines regional demographics and patterns of racial and economic segregation to understand how activities, resources, and policies at the local and regional levels impact fair access to housing opportunity, including access to affordable housing.
+- Fair Housing and Equity Assessment for Metropolitan Boston (2014): The FHEA examines regional demographics and patterns of racial and economic segregation to understand how activities, resources, and policies at the local and regional levels impact fair access to housing opportunity, including access to affordable housing.
+Read it here.

-- Middle-Income Housing Demand, Local Barriers to Development, and Strategies to Address tTem in Select Inner Core Communities: This report explores the housing demand of middle-income households in select Inner Core municipalities, performs a gap analysis, reviews national best practices, and makes recommendations for implementing strategies locally.
+- Middle-Income Housing Demand, Local Barriers to Development, and Strategies to Address Them in Select Inner Core Communities: This report explores the housing demand of middle-income households in select Inner Core municipalities, performs a gap analysis, reviews national best practices, and makes recommendations for implementing strategies locally.
+Learn more here.